cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-dopamine-trollrestore.md

 This guide should only be followed if you have an A8(X) iPad on 15.7.2 to 15.8.6 *or* you have run into issues with the normal guide.

-If you do not fit either of these groups, you should follow <router-link to="/installing-dopamine">Installing Dopamine</router-link> instead.
+If you do not fit either of these groups, you should follow <router-link to="/installing-dopamine-trollstore">Installing Dopamine (TrollStore)</router-link> instead.

 :::